 Zoom Button will transition into zoom mode, removing much of the interface so you can just concentrate on the harp.
 The slider controls transparency of the display.
 Have a play with it while playing to get a feel for how you might use it.
 In zoom mode you can use the Pitch to Tab button to display the tab detected from the pitch detection.
 This is only displayed if the pitch display is “unlocked”.
 See “Bottom” notes below.
-On the iPad/Android versions of HarpNinja you will also see the video recording controls.
-Check the Video tutorials on how to use this feature.

 - Bottom Right: Audio Record/Playback controls to record short (up to 30 seconds) snippets of your playing for feedback analysis.
 Recording will automatically mute the microphone on playback.
 During tune playback this function is replaced by a song control panel, where you can pause song playback or control the speed of playback.

 - Bottom: Displays the real time pitch detected and volume of your playing.
 The microphone icon also functions as a “mute microphone” button by clicking on it.
 A red circle will display on it when muted.
 Click again to un-mute.
 By default the “Lock” checkbox is unchecked, so when you play the pitch detector will be displayed at the note location on the harmonica.
 If you check this (ie: Locked) the pitch detector will be locked in position on the bottom of the screen.